mads-hartmann/.emacs.d/README.md

 Modes
 -----

-- scala-mode2: For Scala programming
+- Languages
     - tuareg: For Ocaml Development
-- clojure-mode: For Clojure development
+    - scala-mode2
+    - clojure-mode
+    - scss-mode
+    - markdown-mode
+- Utils
+    - textmate: Bringing some of the nicer Textmate features to Emacs
+    - magit: Essential for working with git from inside of Emacs
     - auto-complete: Required by merlin, but also a pretty nice minor-mode in itself.
-- magit: Essential for working with git from inside of Emacs
+    - sr-speedbar: Makes it possible to run speedbar in a normal buffer
+    - exec-path-from-shell: Makes sure that Emacs.app uses the same PATH as my terminal